 On rare occasions, a campus will have a policy to not allowlist any IP addresses.
-Please do not hesitate to contact Support if there are any concerns or questions about allowlisting or the security of Campus Labs servers that we can address.
+Please do not hesitate to contact Support if there are any concerns or questions about allowlisting or the security of Anthology servers that we can address.
 Ideally, if you plan to use the Baseline mass mailing function (which will allow you to send survey mailings from the Baseline system and send targeted reminders to only those who do not respond) you will want the Baseline IP address to be allowlisted.

 If is not feasible to allowlist on your campus, note that it is possible your Baseline mass mailings may occasionally be routed into spam filters by your campus email server.
 If you are planning to use the mass mailing tool, make sure to watch your response rate carefully.
 If your email response rate is abnormally low, even after a reminder email has been sent, spam filtering may be the culprit.

 Please keep in mind the following considerations to minimize this risk: